jkulawik/bunker-issues/README.md

-# Amnesia: Bunker modding tools bugs
+# Amnesia: Bunker development bugs

 This repository is a tracker of known bugs (and possibly fixes) present in Amnesia: Bunker's engine, development tools and mod support in general.
+This does not include bugs in the game itself or things caused by mistakes in scripting.

 Bugs will be tracked with the [issues](https://github.com/jkulawik/bunker-issues/issues) feature and ones with known fixes will be marked with an appopriate tag.